microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-03.md

 The goal of this challenge is to extract the school district, school name, student id, student name and question answers from civics/social studies exams from students in the country.
 You will also need to parse the activity preferences and advance requests from the tourists visiting Contoso Islands.

-Your goal is to design and create a pipeline that can process all the historical PDFs and PNG files for these exam submissions and activity preferences stored in the blob storage.
+Your goal is to design and create a pipeline that can process all the historical PDF and PNG files for these exam submissions and activity preferences stored in the blob storage.

 You can use any programming language and Azure services of your choice to implement the solution.
 Remember to follow best practices for coding and architecture design.

-There are 20 sample documents in the  **artifacts/contoso-education** folder:
+There are 20 sample documents in the  **`/artifacts/contoso-education`** folder:

 - F01-Civics-Geography and Climate
 - F02-Civics-Tourism and Economy